Health Informatics, MS

 For general application requirements, click here.

-The University of Scranton’s online MS in Health Informatics is an interdisciplinary program that includes courses developed by faculty from healthcare clinical disciplines and health administration from the Panuska College of Professional Studies, operations information management in the AACSB-accredited Kania School of Management, and computer science in the College of Arts and Sciences.
+The University of Scranton’s online MS in Health Informatics is an interdisciplinary program that includes courses developed and taught by faculty from healthcare clinical disciplines, health informatics, and health administration from the Panuska College of Professional Studies, operations information management in the AACSB-accredited Kania School of Management, and computer science in the College of Arts and Sciences.

-Our rigorous program of study consists of 11 three-credit courses; ten courses are in health informatics with one elective course that allows the student to develop expertise in a specialized area.
+Our rigorous program of study consists of 11 three-credit courses.
+Introductory courses focus on providing an overview of health informatics and the U.S. healthcare system, followed by three courses focused on information science and technology.
+Five courses focus on developing skill in the application of health informatics.
+The final capstone course in health informatics students partner with a preceptor who guides them in refining and integrating their competencies on a real-world informatics project.
 The curriculum is designed to support the student’s development of the American Medical Informatics Association’s master’s level competencies in health informatics.

 For additional information regarding the curriculum visit our Graduate Catalog.